gshipley/enterprise_training/AdminTraining.md

 * text editor
 * networking tools

 At this point, we should have a complete OpenShift Enterprise installation working correctly on the lab machines that were provided to you by the instructor.
 During the next portion of the training, we will be focussing on administration and usage of the OpenShift PaaS.
-To make performing these tasks easier, it is suggested that you add the DNS server that we created in lab 2 to be the first nameserver that your local machine uses to resolve hostnames.
+To make performing these tasks easier, it is suggested that you add the DNS server that we created in Lab 2 to be the first nameserver that your local machine uses to resolve hostnames.
 The process for this varies depending on  operating system.
 We will cover the configuration for both the Linux and Mac Operating systems.
 If you are using a Microsoft Windows machine, consult the instructor for instructions on how to perform this lab.

 ##**Configure example.com resolution for Linux**